Zorgonatis/Stabs-EDH/README.md

 It is a custom prompt and set of directives designed to create a consistent (few swipes), immersive, and high-quality narrative or roleplaying experience within SillyTavern.
 The prompt is built around a strict heirarchy of rules that guide the AI's responses, focusing on realism, user control, modularity (easy to customize/extend) and a distinct writing style.

+## What's new in 1.2?

+- **Support for GLM 4.7**
+- **Support for Gemini 3.0 Flash Preview** *
+- Reduced frequency of 'Visual Toolkit' output frequency
+- Adjusted thinking direction
+- Countless adjustments and corrections throughout all instructions, reducing confusion or uncertainty during reasoning

+* Toggle off all prompts with 'GLM' in the name and optionally toggle on the image prompt generator for Gemini.

 ## What's new in 1.1?

 - **First person definitions** - rewrote the entire prompt from the first person perspective to encourage reasoning as an inner monologue rather than analytical analysis.